ADBond/bga-calypso/README.md

 * ~~Direction stuff - should be relative to player!
 Don't forget to update this!~~
 * Order hand with personal trumps separated?
 * Fix tooltips??
+* Fix dealer button animation
+* New cards in calypso get eaten by calypso animation - need to handle this!
 * improve scoring table?
 * access old scoring tables